cjdenio/shorty/README.md

 - `TOKEN` - your desired API token; only required if you're using the API (described below).
 - `PORT` - Change the port the server listens on; defaults to `8000`

+## 👀 Public links page

+There's a page available at /links that displays all links with the `public` field set to `true`.

+Check out [clb.li/links](https://clb.li/links) for an example!

 ## 📡 API

 You can use shorty's API to add/remove links.
-No UI is available quite yet, but soon!
+No UI is available quite yet, but will be soon!

 ### Authentication